RodrigoFNascimento/VersionedOpenApi/README.md

 public sealed record VersionResponse(string Version);
 ```

+So we now have our API documentation available as a JSON, including our endpoints.
+Let's use it to make it available in not only a more human-readable format, but also make it easier to send requests to our API straight from the browser.

 ## Scalar

-[Scalar](https://scalar.com/) is not only going to make the OpenAPI documentation more human-readable, but also make it easier to send requests to our API straight from the browser.

-To add Scalar to a .NET web API, install the package `Scalar.AspNetCore`.
+To add [Scalar](https://scalar.com/), install the package `Scalar.AspNetCore`.

 ```
 dotnet add package Scalar.AspNetCore